Hey there and welcome back.

-But before we begin, if you want to see the rest of the videos in this series, as well as videos on WordPress development and website development in general, be sure to hit the subscribe button and to ring the bell for notifications.
+Before we get started, if you want to see the rest of the videos in this series as well as videos on web development and other things, be sure to hit the subscribe button and to ring the bell for notifications.

 Now let’s get started.